clrscr0/DecisionWheel/README.md

 # DecisionWheel
-Graphical decision wheel, to decide where to go to lunch
+Graphical decision wheel

-To use: Edit the "decisionlist" in pythonball.pyw to include the desired choices.
+To use: Edit "filename.dat" and add your choices.
 Run program.
 Click anywhere in window to spin again if unsatisfied.

 # Dependencies